Central Closing Documents Necessary to Transfer a Business: Section 116

 People are often surprised by the volume of closing documents that are prepared by a lawyer in order to transfer a business.
+There are a number of documents that are necessary to effectuate the smooth transition of the business’s ownership that ensure that there are no legal ramifications after the sale should a buyer become unhappy with some aspect of the business that he purchased.

 Whether you are selling the assets or the shares of your business, a Vendor is required to sign a statutory declaration attesting that he or she is a Canadian resident for income tax purposes.
 The same statutory declaration is signed when one sells a house or any real property in Canada.
-The general rule is that a s.116 declaration is signed whenever one disposes of taxable Canadian property.
+The general rule is that a s.116 declaration is signed by whenever a non-resident disposes of taxable Canadian property.

 The Vendor can then apply to the CRA for a clearance certificate which is provided where the Vendor is not indebted to the CRA for any other taxes owed.
 Upon obtaining such clearance certificate, the withholding amount is released to the Vendor.